gingik/encrypt/README.md

 # Encryption and Decryption Tool

-Welcome to the "My Awesome Encryption and Decryption Tool" repository!
+Welcome to the "A simple Encryption and Decryption Tool" repository!
 This tool allows you to encrypt files, set decryption dates, and decrypt them at a later time.

 ## Features